soltz/summer-2016/pydir/README.md

  -command line options shown with -h

 xi_true_jets.py
- -test program that creates a histogram of xi values for pythia jets -program is incomplete
+ -creates a histogram of xi values for pythia QED jets -also creates a separate plot showing values of z -negative z values cause a domain error in the calculation of xi

+compare_xi.py
+ -creates four separate subplots comparing xi for true jets to xi for reconstructed jets -plots are created for trento data on/off and QCD/QED -different values of slowJet radius are shown for each plot

 trento_in_python.py
  -creates plots with trento data for the following: